Dee68/pp5/README.md

   - Some legacy code regarding nav remains.

 ##### Alan Bushell
-  - Alans pp5 project models and in particular the layout of the readme.
+  - Alan's portfolio project 5 project models and in particular the layout of the readme.

 ##### Geek4Geeks
   - Really good resource for tutorials and guides relating to all forms of programming.
 Really helpful for templating or sythax reference.

-#### Cryce Truly
-  - Cryce youtube videos are very informative and well paced to understand the basics of writing unit test.

 [Back to Top of page](#contents)